 All of the following vases date from the 1980s; there were no vases produced during the 1970s and apparantly there were none in the 1960s either.

 The Chrysanthemum Bud Vase is between 9” and 10” high (sources differ).
-It was introduced in 1983 and is long retired.
-Pricing history is unknown.
+It was introduced in 1983; pricing history is unknown.

 This Iris Vase also had a matching pair of candlesticks and a dish, both of which are shown below.
-The vase is 10” high, appeared in 1984 and is now retired.
+The vase is 10” high and appeared in 1984.
 It is likely that this was also available in plain white bisque although I have not yet found a photo of one.

 The Bluebird of Happiness Vase is also 10” high.
-Introduced in 1987 in white for $140 and color for $225, it is still on the Cybis site in white bisque for $195 or in color for $495.
-(The white bisque version shown above has not yet had any highlighting glaze applied to it, and was ‘fresh from the kiln.’)
+Introduced in 1987 in white for $140 and color for $225.
+The white bisque version shown above has not yet had any highlighting glaze applied to it, and was ‘fresh from the kiln.’

 The Bud Vase with Doves is also 6.5” high and appeared in 1988 in two colorways.
-The white version remains on their website at $95 currently.
+The white version remained on Cybis’ 2008 website for $95.
 For a time Cybis called this the “Wedding Vase.”

 This colorway was called Black Vase with Ribboned Doves and was part of a short-lived category called the “Midnight Collection.”
 It was priced at $85 in 1988 but was probably retired shortly thereafter because to my recollection there was little interest in the black colorway pieces generally.

 Adam’s Vase may or may not have been originally named the Eden Vase.
 It is 12” high.
-Its issue year and pricing are not known but it is presently on the Cybis site for $975.
-I strongly suspect that this is a mid-late 1980s introduction.
+Its issue year and pricing are not known but I would bet on this being a mid-1990s design.

 The Daisy Vase is a petite 5.5” high.
-Introduction year and pricing are unknown but Cybis sells it for $295 currently.
+Introduction year and pricing are unknown but Cybis sold it in 2008 for $295.

 Each of the six sides has a different rose motif on it, as shown in this composite photo.